Beirut blast probe again interrupted as interrogation of ex-PM halted - source | Law-Order

 The judge heading Lebanon's investigation into the devastating Beirut port explosion suspended the interrogation of former Prime Minister Hassan Diab on Thursday after Diab filed a suit questioning the judge's authority, a legal source said.

-The former interior minister and Sunni Muslim MP Nohad Machnouk, whose interrogation is scheduled for Friday, will file a similar suit on Thursday, his lawyer confirmed to Reuters.
+Former interior minister and Sunni Muslim MP Nohad Machnouk, whose interrogation is scheduled for Friday, filed a similar suit on Thursday, his lawyer confirmed to Reuters.
 Should Bitar be notified of the suit ahead of Friday's scheduled session, that would be suspended as well.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)